browserengineering/book/book/invalidation.md

 ```

 Make the same change in `Text`.
 The `CSS_PROPERTIES` dictionary
-contains each CSS property that we support, plus its default value:
+contains each CSS property that we support, plus their default value:

 ``` {.python}
 CSS_PROPERTIES = {